apache/commons-jexl/README.md

 + Multidimensional arrays can be accessed by using new syntax `arr[x,y]` as well as by using older syntax `arr[x][y]`

-+ Single expression lambdas can be defined by using `=>` fat arrow operator without outer curly braces
++ Single expression functions can be defined by using `=>` fat arrow operator without outer curly braces

-+ Variable argument lambdas can be defined by using `...` syntax after the last lambda argument
++ Variable argument functions can be defined by using `...` syntax after the last function argument

-+ Lambdas support basic java8 `@FunctionalInterface` interface implementations, so it is possible to pass lambdas as arguments
++ Functions now implement almost all basic java8 `@FunctionalInterface` interfaces, so it is possible to pass a function as an argument to java methods that accept such interfaces

-+ Lambda parameters can use `var` keyword for parameter definition
++ Function parameters can use `var` keyword for parameter definition

++ Function parameters can be declared strongly typed by using java primitive types `function(int a, int b) {a+b}`

-+ Lambda parameters can be declared as `final`
++ Function parameters can be declared as `final`

-+ Local variables can be declared using java primitive type `int i = 0`
++ Local variables can be declared strongly typed by using java primitive types `int i = 0`

 + Local variables can be declared final `final var i = 0`